samperay/pycodes/interviews/bogotobogo/README.md

 Link: https://www.bogotobogo.com/python/python_interview_questions_4.php

 Word count using collections
-Pig Latin
-List of anagrams from a list of words lamda with map, filer and reduce functions
-Write a code sending an email using gmail histogram 1 : the frequency of characters histogram 2 : the frequency of ip-address
+List of anagrams from a list of words lamda with map, filer and reduce functions histogram 1 : the frequency of characters
 Creating a dictionary using tuples
 Getting the index from a list
 Looping through two lists side by side